yanivnizan/knowledge-base/src/documents/docs/platforms/android/EconomyModel.html.md

 // The user equips an owned good, George:
 StoreInventory.equipVirtualGood("george");

-//The user tries to equip Kramer (while he has George equipped):
+// The user tries to equip Kramer (while he has George equipped):
 StoreInventory.equipVirtualGood("kramer");
-//Internally, George will be unequipped and Kramer will be equipped instead.
+// Internally, George will be unequipped and Kramer will be equipped instead.

-//The user unequips the currently equipped character (Kramer).
+// The user unequips the currently equipped character (Kramer).
 StoreInventory.unEquipVirtualGood("kramer");
 ```